Betty Bee

 Almanac è sostenuto da:

-Across painting, photography, video and, above all, performance, Betty Bee’s work unfolds as a staging of her own autobiography, where reflections on gender, desire, eroticism and power relations challenge and overturn established roles and stereotypes.
+Personal experiences and lived reality shape Betty Bee’s artistic language, configuring it as a tool for empowerment and the continuous redefinition of her own identity and body.
+Spanning painting, photography, sculpture, video, and, above all, performance, Betty Bee’s work unfolds as a staging of her own autobiography.
+Here, reflections on gender, desire, eroticism, and power dynamics serve to challenge and overturn traditional roles and stereotypes.

 -